YQX113/USQL/README.md

 -----
 > [!NOTE]
+> · This plugin bundles the MariaDB client libraries for Windows 64-bit.
+>   No separate installation of a MariaDB server is required to use the plugin itself.
+>   However, to connect to a database, you need access to an existing MariaDB or MySQL server (local or remote).
+>   The server must be installed and configured independently.
 > · Both sending and receiving data use utf8mb4 encoding \
 > · Please strictly follow the naming rules set by MariaDB official \
 >   https://mariadb.com/docs/server/reference/sql-structure/sql-language-structure/identifier-names \